The Blue Nib Chapbook Contest #4-

 - Results will be announced online and in print in issue 37 on 15 March 2019.
 Results will also appear on The Blue Nib Facebook Page.

 Please note: You must be a registered member of The Blue Nib to enter.
 Registration page can be found here.
-You can select Free or Paid Subscription.
-Paid subscription cost €15.00 and includes entry to all contests, or you can select Free Membership.
-Free subscribers can pay for entry at the bottom of this page.
+On registration you can select Free or Paid Membership.
+Paid membership costs €15.00 per quarter and includes discounts on all work published by The Blue Nib Imprint as well as entry to all contests.
+If you select Free Membership you must pay for entry at the bottom of this page.

 The three winning entries will be those chosen by judge Helen Mort.
 Each will receive a complimentary copy of the chapbook.